dovecot/documentation/source/configuration_manual/authentication/index.rst

   :dovecot_core:ref:`auth_allow_cleartext` = yes

 ``Proxy`` or ``Director`` already decrypted the SSL connections.
-The Backends will always see only plaintext connections.
+The Backends will always see only unencrypted connections.

 .. toctree::